BASIC Programming Language

 Logical Expression

-Evaluation or Arithmetic Expression
+Evaluation of Arithmetic Expression (Order of Operations)

 Priority Operator

-2nd Exponentiation
+2nd Exponentiation `^`

-3rd Multiplication and Division
+3rd Multiplication `*` and Division `/` (evaluated from left to right)

-5th Addition and Subtraction
+5th Addition `+` and Subtraction `-` (evaluated from left to right)

 BASIC Statements